mxagar/multimodal_ml_service/README.md

 - [Other Usage Examples](#other-usage-examples) shows other possible usage cases.

 ### Setup

+We need to create a dedicated Python environment; here's a quick recipe using [conda](https://docs.conda.io/en/latest/) and [pip-tools](https://github.com/jazzband/pip-tools):

 ```bash
 # On Mac, you'll need to explicitly install libomp